 During this phase, I avoid adding much interaction or special effects.
 If you envision a magnificent hover effect on the button or would like to dynamically add skills to your résumé, leave this aside for the moment.

 Beware of 3rd party libraries that can add complexity - no need to install the awesome react-dropzone package yet even though it would be cool to let users add new avatars at this point.
-First, chances are you still have a lot of loose ends - what if the avatar should be added in a “My Account” page?
+First, chances are you still have a lot of loose ends - what if the avatar should be added to a “My Account” page?
 Or if the client requires the ability to crop the photo?
-What about different images extensions?
-Ultimately, now isn’t the right timing.
-Second, prioritize: if you run out of time, would you rather have the full layout done with a placeholder avatar or a half-baked page which allows drag and drop?
+What about different image extensions?
+Ultimately, now isn’t the right time.
+Second, prioritize: if you run out of time, would you rather have the full layout done with a placeholder avatar or a half-baked page that allows drag and drop?

 Most of my tips so far were pragmatic.
 You should focus on having a layout done and being able to share it with your client.
 Likely, your deadline is short (as with every deadline).
 You are tempted to create the first design it came to your mind, host it in Netlify and send the URL via email.

 Although I sound contradictory, there’s a good reason for that: you don’t want your job to be recognized as lazy or reckless.
 It is very important to make a good first impression or you can frustrate your client.
 That doesn’t mean you need to redo your design ten times before asking for feedback - but bear in mind that you will be judged by the quality of your UI, even though you swear that “this is just a first draft and of course will be improved”.